dboissier/mongo4idea/README.md

 ## Usage

 ### Mongo Explorer
 The tree displays for each database all collections.
 Just double-click on a collection and the results will be displayed in the Mongo Runner Panel.

 ### Mongo Runner
 The panel is divided into 2 parts.

-Right part displays the results of the query in a tree.
+* Right part displays the results of the query in a tree (max.
+300 records).
 You can copy the result and paste in a text editor.

-Left part allows to specify a query.
+Left part allows to specify a query (in json format).
+When you type CTRL+SPACE key shortcut a popup is displayed in which you can select query operator.
 Either you click on the run query button or else type CTRL+F5 shortcut to run the query If your server version is at least 2.2, you can use the aggregation framework.
 You can add a pipeline operation by clicking on the [+] button.
 You can also copy/paste the query you wrote.

 ## Thanks
 I would like to thank: